David Vanderpool: LiveBeyond in Jerusalem

 In 2021, LiveBeyond created Johnny's Kids Jerusalem to serve 40 disabled people in the Jerusalem area.

 LiveBeyond: A Radical Call to Surrender and Serve and other publications

 In January 2020, Dr. Vanderpool published his first book, a memoir of his life leading to the founding of LiveBeyond.
-Dr. Vanderpool has since published two ebooks, Results-Oriented Nonprofits: Using Data to Improve Your Programs and Healthy Moms, Healthy Babies, Healthy Communities: The First One Thousand Days of a Baby's Life.
+Dr. Vanderpool has since published two ebooks: "Results-Oriented Nonprofits: Using Data to Improve Your Programs and Healthy Moms" and "Healthy Babies, Healthy Communities: The First One Thousand Days of a Baby's Life".